patcha-ranat/local-airflow-k8s-helm/README.md

     - You can create secret by `kubectl` applying configuration file with secret kind: [airflow-secret.yaml](./k8s/airflow/secrets/airflow-secret.yaml)
 5. Create PV/PVC for dags and logs
     - Just like mounting volume in docker compose, k8s works in the same pattern but with different architecture and components by using "persistent volume" (PV) and "persistent volume claim" (PVC).
-    - **What important** in this pair configuration are `metadata.name`, `metadata.name`, `spec.*` must be associated between PV and PVC.
-And `spec.hostPath.path` in PV is referred to path in minikube cluster's directory, not directory in your local computer.
+    - **What important** in this pair configuration are `metadata.name`, `metadata.namespace`, `spec.*` must be associated between PV and PVC.
+And **`spec.hostPath.path` in PV is referred to path in minikube cluster's directory, not directory in your local computer**.
 So, if we want to mount "dags" and "logs" volume we need:
         - PV and PVC for dags folder
         - PV and PVC for logs folder
     - PV for both dags and logs is in [persistent-volume.yaml](./k8s/airflow/volumes/persistent-volume.yaml) and PVC for both is in [persistent-volume-claim.yaml](./k8s/airflow/volumes/persistent-volume-claim.yaml)